-Interestingly, leaky brain syndrome’s effect on mood disorders via neurological inflammation is pretty well established.
+Interestingly, this brain syndrome effect on mood disorders via neurological inflammation is pretty well established.

 Learn the exact foods you must eat if you want to finally lose weight permanently.
 Click here to download your free Weight Loss Food List, the “Eat More, Lose More” Weight Loss Plan, and the “Slim in 6” Cheat Sheet…CLICK HERE FOR FREE “HOW TO” WEIGHT LOSS GUIDES

-Speaking of Alzheimer’s, a 2015 study published in the Journal of Neuroscience openly refers to neuroinflammation as being a well-known coexisting factor of Alzheimer’s.
+Speaking of Alzheimer’s, a 2015 study published in the Journal of Neuroscience openly refers to neurological inflammation as being a well-known coexisting factor of Alzheimer’s.
 An estimated 5.5 million people in the U.S. suffer from Alzheimer’s, a progressively incapacitating disease that is fatal.
 It has no known cure.
-If leaky brain syndrome turns out to be the cause of Alzheimer’s, just think of the numbers of lives that could be saved from this dreadful disease.
-After all, there are cures for leaky brain syndrome (as you’ll learn shortly.)
+If a poorly optimized brain turns out to be the cause of Alzheimer’s, just think of the numbers of lives that could be saved from this dreadful disease.
+After all, there are cures for it (as you’ll learn shortly.)

 Studies show leaky brain syndrome can also cause a slowed metabolism and weight gain.
 The reasons how and why this can happen is not that difficult to understand.
 You see, the brain has always been in charge of the metabolism.

 More and more functional medicine patients are becoming familiar with the notorious leaky gut syndrome.
 If you have leaky gut, chances are you have leaky brain too as similar mechanisms cause it.